Booking.com adds travel warnings for West Bank settlements - NewsBreak

 Booking.com adds travel warnings for West Bank settlements

-JERUSALEM — (AP) — The online travel agency Booking.com added warnings on Friday to listings in the Israeli-occupied West Bank, following years of pressure from Palestinian officials and human rights groups.
+The online travel agency Booking.com added warnings on Friday to listings in the Israeli-occupied West Bank , following years of pressure from Palestinian officials and human rights groups.

 The new alert urges customers searching for rentals in Israeli settlements to review their government's travel advisories before booking in the area, "which may be considered conflict-affected."